userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Histogram/README.md

 <img src="/images/histogramEquation.png" width="500">

-where **cdf<sub>min</sub>** is the minimum non-zero value of the cumulative distribution function (in this case 1), M × N gives the image's number of pixels (for the example above 64, where M is width and N the height) and L is the number of grey levels used (in most cases, like this one, 256).
+where **cdf<sub>min</sub>** is the minimum non-zero value of the cumulative distribution function, M × N gives the image's number of pixels and L is the number of gray levels used, usually 256.
+More information about histogram equalization can be found [here](https://en.wikipedia.org/wiki/Histogram_equalization).
+The example code on how to do histogram equalization of an image can be found [here](/08_Image_Processing/Histogram/histogram)

 ## Histogram Distance